Mandalorian007/thunderbot/README.md

     1. Validates approver has permissions for the selected clan
     2. Removes the clan role if user has it
     3. Logs the action in the clan's approval channel
+    4. All responses are public for transparency

 ## Clan System

 The bot includes a clan management system with the following features:

 ### Clan Join Requests
-- Users can request to join clans using `/join-clan`
+- Users can request to join clans using `/clan-join-request`
 - Requests include:
   - User's Discord mention
   - User's in-game name